 The French Room

-Located inside the historic Hotel Adolphus, The French Room provides one-of-a-kind dining experience.
-The restaurant offers a five course tasting menu, as well as an à la carte one.
+Located inside the historic Hotel Adolphus, The French Room provides a one-of-a-kind dining experience.
+The restaurant offers a five-course tasting menu, as well as an à la carte one.
 The real treat though is the cheese and dessert carts, filled with sea salt caramels, marzipan, and bergamot marshmallows.
 If you’re looking for something to complement the exquisite flavors, don’t forget the tableside Sazerac, a variation of whiskey or cognac cocktail.

-This chef-owned italian restaurant is located in Dallas’s other historical treasure, the Bishop Arts District.
+This chef-owned Italian restaurant is located in Dallas’s other historical treasure, the Bishop Arts District.
 Try the house-cured meats and definitely order the pasta here.
 Make sure to frequently check back in as the menu is continuously refreshed.